 Wapplyzer : Technology Connections : 9

-So, the Toyota Corolla was where we ended up first.
-They have the same level of domain authority as The Good Guys, which is surprisingly strong, as we’d have assumed retailers (who get more regular traffic) would have built up better authority.
+They have the same level of domain authority as The Good Guys.
+This is slightly surprising, as we’d assumed retailers (who get more regular traffic) would have better authority.

-And from a tracking and technology set-up, they seemed less active in this space.
-In fact, the 2 tracking systems (Tag Manager and Analytics) seemed really low to us.
+But from a tracking and technology set-up, they seem less active in this space.
+In fact, having only 2 tracking systems (Tag Manager and Analytics) seems low.

 However, from a customer experience point of view, the site looks and works well.
-Fun videos, LARGE product shots and compared to the TV retail experience, everything is much less frenetic.
-There’s much more use of white space, graphic icons and it’s a much more visually pleasing experience.
+Fun videos, LARGE product images.
+And compared to the TV online pages, everything is less frenetic.
+There’s much more use of white space and graphic icons and it’s a more visually pleasing experience.
 A much better design.